 SAN DIEGO -- John Deere isn't readily thought of as a big data giant.
 But the company's new agricultural equipment capable of planting the best seed in the best sub-inch of land available -- without a human operator -- is changing that perception.

 This isn't, in other words, your father's John Deere; nor is the IT department that's driving the 177 year-old company forward.
 One noticeable difference?
-As IT's reach extends beyond the company's walls and embeds in the very products it sells, the organization is leveraging a strategic approach called
+As IT's reach extends beyond the company's walls and embeds in the very products it sells, the organization is leveraging a strategic approach called two-speed IT to meet the demands of internal and external customers alike -- an increasing responsibility for today's CIOs.

 "We've got an organization here that's developing products and then the big IT organization that's helping the core business," said Mano Mannoochahr, director of enterprise architecture, information management and computer security at John Deere, at this week's Gartner Catalyst Conference.